 Indeed, same store sales are up 1.4 percent in May, and major appliance sales, which slipped 6.4 percent during the quarter, have since entered positive territory, Frank said.
 He added that the quarter’s poor majap performance reflected the effect of the storms and “the need for better execution” in that category.

 Frank told analysts that high gas prices would likely boost his business, as consumers traditionally respond to rising fuel costs by curtailing vacations and “enhancing their home life” by buying entertainment products and remodeling their kitchens.

 Conn’s currently operates 62 stores in Texas and Louisiana and plans to open seven to 10 new units in the latter half of the year, including its first foray into Oklahoma.
 Frank pegged a store expansion rate of 10 percent to 12 percent a year as “the most practical,” noting that the company experienced earnings declines and faltering execution when it exceeded that pace in the past.

-On the management front, president Tim Frank has assumed the additional title of COO from executive vice chairman Bill Nylin, and senior retail VP David Trahan was promoted to executive retail VP with expanded responsibilities.
+On the management front, president Tim Frank has assumed the additional title of chief operating officer from executive vice chairman Bill Nylin, and senior retail VP David Trahan was promoted to executive retail VP with expanded responsibilities.

 The company, a member of the NATM buying group, has recently expanded its product portfolio to include furniture and lawn and garden products in addition to its core white- and brown-goods assortment.